ls1intum/Harmonia/.github/PULL_REQUEST_TEMPLATE.md

 Prerequisites:

-1. Log in to TumApply
+1. Log in to Harmonia
 2.

 ### Review Progress